 Lucy Jane Bledsoe RUNNING WILD (Margaret Ferguson Books); NO STOPPING US NOW (Three Rooms Press)

-Andrea Debbink THE WILD WORLD HANDBOOK: How Adventurers, Artists, Scientists—and You—Can Protect Earth's Habitats; THE WILD WORLD HANDBOOK: CREATURES: How Adventurers, Artists, Scientists—and You—Can Protect Earth's Animals (Quirk Books); SYLVIE AND THE WOLF (Sounds True); IF THE RIVERS RUN FREE (forthcoming from Sleeping Bear Press); I WITNESSED: THE GREAT TRAIN ROBBERY (forthcoming from Clarion Books)
+Andrea Debbink THE WILD WORLD HANDBOOK: How Adventurers, Artists, Scientists—and You—Can Protect Earth's Habitats; THE WILD WORLD HANDBOOK: CREATURES: How Adventurers, Artists, Scientists—and You—Can Protect Earth's Animals (Quirk Books); SYLVIE AND THE WOLF (Sounds True); IF THE RIVERS RUN FREE (Sleeping Bear Press); I WITNESSED: THE GREAT TRAIN ROBBERY (forthcoming from Clarion Books)

-Dawn Cusick THE ASTROCHIMPS: America's First Astronauts (forthcoming from Chicago Review Press)
+Dawn Cusick THE ASTROCHIMPS: America's First Astronauts (Chicago Review Press)

 Brittany Geragotelis STEALING GREENWICH, GOING WILD, and NO ADMISSIONS (THE INFAMOUS FRANKIE LORDE series, Pixel + Ink); SIX MINUTES series with Gen Z Media (forthcoming from Razorbill)